 The Manic Pixie Dream Boy Improvement Project by Lenore Appelhans

-I suppose The Manic Pixie Dream Boy Improvement Project is technically a young-adult novel, but I would really resent it being pigeon-holed: this literary send-up would be a wonderful read for book lovers of all ages, guaranteed to delight, entertain, and provoke indiscriminately.
-It’s a love story, a mystery, and lots and lots of wacky adventures – in fact, it has all of these elements in spades.
+I suppose The Manic Pixie Dream Boy Improvement Project is technically a young-adult novel, but I would really resent it being pigeon-holed: this literary send-up would be a wonderful read for book lovers of all ages.
+It is guaranteed to delight, entertain, and provoke indiscriminately.
+It’s a love story, a mystery, and obviously includes lots and lots of wacky adventures – in fact, it has all of these elements in spades.
 The humour was wry, and even for all the zaniness, the central message was still one that I can get behind.
 Read my full review of The Manic Pixie Dream Boy Improvement Project here.

 Such A Fun Age by Kiley Reid

 Such A Fun Age is the debut novel from American author Kiley Reid.
 It might look like a sweet summer read, but underneath lurks a serious critique of race, class, and good intentions.
 It’s a searing social commentary disguised as a book for the beach, a truly brilliant marketing ploy that guarantees this book will get into the hands of those who need to read it most.
 If you’re starting out on your journey of learning about racial injustice but you’re feeling exhausted and struggling to take it all in, this is the book to bust your slump!
+Read my full review of Such A Fun Age here.

 Big Lies In A Small Town by Diane Chamberlain